Beginner Volleyball Drills

 Underhand Serve from the 10-Foot Line

 Player stands at the 10-foot line, ball held in the non-dominant hand at hip height.
 Step forward with the opposite foot, swing the dominant arm like a bowling motion, and contact the ball with the heel of the hand.
-Ten serves over the net into the opposite court.
 Move back two feet after every ten clean makes.
-The shorter starting distance lets a beginner see the ball clear the net, which builds the confidence to swing harder when they step back.

 Target Serving

 Place a hula hoop, cone, or floor-tape rectangle in the back-left and back-right corners of the opposite court.
-Player serves underhand, aiming for the back-left target on five reps and the back-right target on five.
-Track makes.
-Targets train zone control before the player ever advances to overhand.
+The player serves underhand, aiming for the back-left target on five reps and the back-right target on five.

 Overhand Serve Progression

-Once the underhand serve clears the net consistently from the end line, introduce the overhand toss.
-Non-dominant hand tosses the ball straight up to the height of the hitting arm extended overhead.
+Once the underhand serve clears the net consistently from the end line, the non-dominant hand tosses the ball straight up to the height of the hitting arm extended overhead.
 Strike the ball with the heel of the hand at the highest point of the toss.
 Start at the 10-foot line and back up two feet per ten clean makes.
-The toss is the most common error for an overhand-serve beginner; a low or forward toss kills the rest of the swing.

 Volleyball Drills for 8-10 Year Olds